-- 1.3.1 Information and data required for the investigations, was identified and generally requested via a series of email questionnaires issued in respect of each element2.
+- 1.3.1 Information and data required for the investigations, was identified and generally requested via a series of email questionnaires issued in respect of each element3.
 That information was subsequently provided by tie either by email or during discussions with tie personnel. - 1.3.2 That said, during the investigations it became apparent that in some instances certain important data was not always / readily available.
-As a consequence, we have made specific recommendations within the subsequent sections (where relevant) regarding, for example, the need for further audits to be carried out by tie (including the type of information and documentation required to be recovered from infraco during that process).
-For ease of reference any such 'recommendations' have been indicated thus "Recommendations..." - 1.3.3 As noted above, a timescale for this exercise was set whereby it was agreed that Acutus would report back to tie on 12 May 2010.
-That timescale afforded an average of approximately one and a half days per element for the current exercise.
-As a consequence, for the most part the information, data and advice upon which the current exercise and opinion is based, has been provided by tie personnel.
+As a consequence, we have made specific recommendations within the subsequent sections (where relevant) regarding, for example, the need for further audits to be carried out by tie (including the type of information and documentation required to be recovered from Infraco during that process).
+For ease of reference any such 'recommendations' have been indicated thus "Recommendations"...". - 1.3.3 As noted above, a timescale for this exercise was set whereby it was agreed that Acutus would report back to tie on 12 May 2010.
+Further information was provided by tie personnel over the period from 1 June 2010 up to the completion of this final report.
+Due to the relatively short timescales, for the most part the information, data and advice upon which the current exercise and opinion is based, has been provided by tie personnel.
 That process is to be distinguished from separate interrogation and verification of the contemporaneous project evidence files by ourselves.
 While we have no reason to doubt the information and data provided, time has not permitted independent corroboration of the majority of that information.